LinusNEP/SLAM-Alg.-Failure/README.md

 - **Download datasets:**

-The datasets are recorded in a ROS bag files for each environments.
-They data include the LiDAR, RGB-D and IMU information from the sensors.
-In order to analyze the data and reproduce the experiments, you will need to download the rosbag files containing the sensor data from each of the indoor environments.
-You can download the rosbag files from [here](https://osf.io/qdxev/).
-Once downloaded, place the rosbag files in the workspace (src) directory.
+The datasets are recorded in ROS bag files for each environment.
+The data include the LiDAR, RGB-D and IMU information from the sensors.
+In order to analyze the data and reproduce the experiments, you will need to download the ROS bag files containing the sensor data from each of the indoor environments.
+You can download the ROS bag files from [here](https://osf.io/qdxev/).
+Once downloaded, place the ROS bag files in the workspace (src) directory.

-- **Extract useful data from rosbag file:**
+- **Extract useful data from the ROS bag file:**

 To extract the relevant topics from the rosbag files, you need to run the `rosbagPOSEtoCSV.py` or `rosbagTFtoCSV.py` scripts.
 This script is included in the repository and provides functionality to extract the tf, odom, pose, etc from the rosbag files.
 Execute the following command in your terminal:
 ```
 python3 rosbagPOSEtoCSV.py
 ```
-Note, before running the above code, do not forget to replace /home/linus/o2s_ws/src/o2s_robot/bagfile/raadDataset/controlledEnv/lidar/bags/gtCtrldEnv.bag with the actual path to the rosbag file you want to extract topics from.
-Do same for the output file path (/home/linus/o2s_ws/src/o2s_robot/bagfile/raadDataset/controlledEnv/lidar/gtCtrldEnv.csv).
-The script will extract the desired topics and save them as csv files for further analysis.
+Note, before running the above code, do not forget to replace `/home/linus/o2s_ws/src/o2s_robot/bagfile/raadDataset/controlledEnv/lidar/bags/gtCtrldEnv.bag` with the actual path to the ROS bag file you want to extract topics from.
+Do the same for the output file path ( `/home/linus/o2s_ws/src/o2s_robot/bagfile/raadDataset/controlledEnv/lidar/gtCtrldEnv.csv` ).
+The script will extract the desired topics and save them as CSV files for further analysis.
 Once all the relevant topics are extracted and saved in CSV format, follow the following examples to replicate our experiments.

 ### Run the example files